SpxzyCdot/AuthGuard-Discord-Bot/README.md

 and more

-# Why do i do this?
+# Why did i made this?
 Ive seen plenty of people begging for a Discord bot for their Key System

 While i have seen that there wasn't a discord bot, i have learned that you can make a discord bot for AuthGuard using Python and Network Requests